luca-parisi/hyper_sinh/README.md

-# hyper-sinh in TensorFlow and Keras
+# hyper-sinh in TensorFlow, Keras, and PyTorch
 ## An Accurate and Reliable Function from Shallow to Deep Learning

-The **'hyper-sinh'** is a Python custom activation function available for both shallow and deep neural networks in TensorFlow and Keras for Machine Learning- and Deep Learning-based classification.
+The **'hyper-sinh'** is a Python custom activation function available for both shallow and deep neural networks in TensorFlow, Keras, and PyTorch for Machine Learning- and Deep Learning-based classification.
 It is distributed under the [CC BY 4.0 license](http://creativecommons.org/licenses/by/4.0/).

 Details on this function, implementation and validation against gold standard activation functions for both shallow and deep neural networks are available at the following paper: **[Parisi et al., 2021a](https://www.sciencedirect.com/science/article/pii/S2666827021000566)**.